StukFi/rodospy/README.md

 * GDAL https://pypi.python.org/pypi/GDAL/
 * python-dateutil

+Optionally matplotlib and matplotlib basemap that are used in plotting examples.

 ### Usage
 * Install dependencies
 * See example.py and change settings at settings dictionary.
-Run example.py
+Run examples.

+### TODO
+* Nice packaging, setup script etc.
+* Compatibility with all relevant JRODOS models